Growing a beard is the easiest part. It requires just a little bit of patience.

 - Beard maintenance can be disastrous if you end up using the wrong products that react with your skin.

-Products and Tools for Beard Maintenance
+Products and Tools Needed

 When it comes to beard maintenance, it goes beyond growing out your facial hair.
 There are tools and products that you need to use and this is where most men fail.